 Completion of the Smooth Roads Initiative (SRI) has resulted in a significant improvement in pavement condition.
-Currently, 78 percent of the major highways are in good condition, up from 46 percent at the beginning of SRI in 2004
+Currently, 78 percent of the major highways are in good condition, up from 46 percent at the beginning of the SRI in 2004.

-Through the Better Roads, Brighter Future (BRBF) program, MoDOT will emphasize maintenance of the miles improved through SRI while making major improvements to the remainder of the 5,573 miles in the major highway system.
+Under the Better Roads, Brighter Future program, MoDOT will emphasize maintenance of the miles improved through the SRI while making major improvements to the remainder of the 5,573 miles in the major highway system.
 By the end of 2011, a total of 85 percent of the major highways will have improved surfaces along with new or improved shoulders and rumble stripes.
 However, all 5,573 miles will benefit from safety features such as wider striping and brighter signing.
-There are currently more than 200 BRBF projects in the 2007-2011 Statewide Transportation Improvement Program that will address more than 1,700 major highway miles.
+There are currently more than 200 Better Roads, Brighter Future projects in the 2007-2011 Statewide Transportation Improvement Program that will address more than 1,700 major highway miles.

-Funding for BRBF will come from existing Taking Care of System funds in accordance with the current funding allocation directed by the Missouri Highways and Transportation Commission.
+Funding for the Better Roads, Brighter Future program will come from existing Taking Care of System (TCOS) funds in accordance with the current funding allocation directed by the Missouri Highways and Transportation Commission.

 The Interstate System is the backbone of the major highway network.
-While it includes only about 7 percent of the state highway mileage, it accounts for more than half the total state vehicles miles traveled.
-During 2008, there is an increased emphasis on maintenance and operation of interstate highways.
+While it includes only about 7 percent of the state highway mileage, it accounts for more than half the total state vehicles miles traveled (VMT).
+During 2008, an increased emphasis is being placed on maintenance and operation of interstate highways.
 The Interstate Maintenance Plan sets specific goals, standards and responsibilities for the condition of these vital highways.